How to Calculate Compressed Air Consumption

 Model 3215 consumes 15 SCFM @ 100 PSIG (425 SLPM @ 6.9 BAR) and will consume 12.4 SCFM @ 80 PSIG (351 SLPM @ 5.5 BAR).

-To convert PSIG to BAR multiply by the factor 0.0689
+To convert PSIG to BAR, multiply PSIG by 0.0689

 Back To Top